Rameez-03/Rameez-03/README.md

 ## Objective

 I am actively pursuing a role in cybersecurity, with a particular interest in starting my career as a Tier 1 SOC Analyst.
-I’m eager to contribute to threat detection, response, and mitigation efforts, while continuously learning and developing my expertise in defensive security operations.
+I’m eager to contribute to threat detection, response, and mitigation efforts, while continuously learning and developing my expertise in defensive security operations

 ## Skills